neonmik/Wave-Machine-Firmware/README.md

         + Added a basic debug test function to test the pots and cycle for LEDs on start up - can currently be accessed by holding down preset/shift while powering up.
         + Create a better abstraction layer between the hardware and the software (synth) - currently theres issues passing hardware avriables to the software variables...
 ADSR/pitch. will also allow for better multicore support
         + USB-MIDI
-            + Improved the handling of USB-MIDI notes and there Update calls.
+            + Improved the handling of USB-MIDI notes and there update calls.
             + Finally added and tested
         + EEPROM
             + Improved Save handling, moved code preset saving code into here to make the UI more friendly:- Rewrite lower storgae code to use PRESET struct instead of breaking it down into bytes (was for an issue due to page size I believe)